kklein/kklein.github.io/content/posts/2022-06-06-inference.md

 # Inference in machine/deep learning

-In the at least adjacent, possibly overlapping field of machine learning, there seems to exist a different interpretations of the word.x
+In the at least adjacent, possibly overlapping field of machine learning, there seems to exist a different interpretation of the word.

 Kevin Murphy writes in his recent "Probabilistic Machine Learning: An Introduction":